13 Scary Money Statistics and How to Change Them

 Food waste is the much easier problem to solve.
 It comes down to appropriate meal planning and viewing the food you’re throwing away as money you’re putting in the trashcan.

 2. Waiting to save for retirement until age 45 means you have to put away three times as much as someone who starts saving at age 25.
 This scary financial statistic is thanks to the folks at the Center for Retirement Research.
 The underlying problem is not understanding compound interest.
 I know it may feel like you can’t start saving for retirement when you’re young and have little money, but it can be done.

 Think of it this way, the longer you put it off the more you’re harming yourself.
-Find a broker, like Motif Investing that allows you to start investing with as little as $250, and start.
+Find a broker, like Betterment that allows you to start investing with no minimum balance requirement, and start.
 If you have access to a 401(k) match then take it – it’s free money.
 It might feel like that extra $50 per month won’t do anything for you but trust me, it will.

 - How to Invest in the Stock Market with Little Money

 - How to Start Investing in Your 20s: It’s Easier Than You Think